michaeljclark/rv8/doc/src/bintrans.md

 Present day attacks on operating systems and application software are typically based on static analysis of binaries.
-The exploitation of software vulnerabilities uses static information based on versioned binaries running on the target system.
-Return Orientated Programming (ROP) attacks for example use the location of known executable gadgets in the target application binary image to bypass present day security defenses such as non-executable heap and stack, by injecting the return addresses of executable gadgets onto the stack, escalating buffer overflow vulnerabilities into remote execution vulnerabilities.
+The exploitation of software vulnerabilities uses static information based on known versions of executables running on the target system.
+Return Orientated Programming (ROP) attacks use the location of known executable gadgets in the target application binary image to bypass present day security defenses such as non-executable heap and stack.
+ROP-oriented programming alows escalation of stack buffer overflow vulnerabilities by injecting the return addresses of executable gadgets onto the stack, diverting control flow on procedure return, allowing escalation of a stack buffer overflow into a potential remote execution vulnerabily.

-The assumption made by all present zero day shell code or exploit payloads is the ability to call C library routines or system calls to elevate the Return Orientated Programming (ROP) sequence into executing payload code on the target system, ultimately escalating privileges.
+The assumption made by all present zero day shell code or exploits is that payloads can rely on a known execution environment such as the ability to call C library routines or system calls to elevate the explooit sequence into executing payload code on the target system, ultimately escalating privileges.
 These assumptions are based on the target system exposing a standard (ABI) Application Binary Image.

-Crypto Binary Translation introduces runtime interposition between applications and the target operating system by using keyspace in the ABI (Application Binary Interface) to bond an application to a custom randomised version of the ABI, thus preventing all exploits that are based on static analysis.
-Addresses, System call numbers, register assignments and code layout are randomised bonding each application to the operating system making the target system immune to all exploit payloads, effectively making an ABI randomisation state space with a high order e.g. 2^n where n > 112 bits.
+Crypto Binary Translation introduces runtime interposition between applications and the target operating system by using keyspace in the ABI (Application Binary Interface) to bond an application to a custom randomised version of the ABI, thus preventing all exploits that are based on static analysis of binaries and the target system ABI.
+Addresses, System call numbers, register assignments and code layout are randomised into a state-space whereby bonding each application is bonded to the target operating system making the target system immune to traditional exploit payloads.
+If the state-space of possible ABI combinations is of a high enough order e.g.
+2^n where n > 112 bits, then it becomes a quantum cryptographic problem to find the ABI key.
+This approach differs radically to code signature systems that verify executables or traditional anti-virus that work on pattern recognition.
+In the case of a cryptographic ABI, to exploit a vulnerability, the exploit writer must not only exploit a bug that allows execution of their payload, they must search the state-space of possible ABI randomisations before their payload will execute.

 Present day systems make use of Address Space Layout Randomisation (ASLR) to introduce a small amount of entropy into the address space making attacks based on static function addresses more difficult, however ASLR systems are limited in the amount of address space they can use for randomisation due to the use of canonical pointers (sign extended pointers).

 Canonical Pointers are enforced on present day commodity 64-bit systems under the guise of allowing for address space growth, and the net result is that they limit the address space entopy to the order of 20 bits.
 Also,